Red Ketchup: Episodes

-· Episode 11: Red Templar – Red Ketchup is recruited by the Solemn Order of Templars to find the Seven Cups of the Apocalypse, beginning with the one hidden in the Amazon jungle.
+Episode 11: Red Templar: Red Ketchup is recruited by the Solemn Order of Templars to find the Seven Cups of the Apocalypse, beginning with the one hidden in the Amazon jungle.

-· Episode 12: The Red Side of the Moon – Red Ketchup and Peter Plywood travel to the dark side of the Moon with Olga Dynamo to locate the 2nd Cup of the Apocalypse.
+Episode 12: The Red Side of the Moon: Red Ketchup and Peter Plywood travel to the dark side of the Moon with Olga Dynamo to locate the 2nd Cup of the Apocalypse.

-· Episode 13: Full Metal Ketchup – Red Ketchup and Peter Plywood return to Vietnam, eventually at a POW camp making drugs for corrupt Soviets.
+Episode 13: Full Metal Ketchup: Red Ketchup and Peter Plywood return to Vietnam, eventually at a POW camp making drugs for corrupt Soviets.

-· Episode 14: The Hunt for Red Titanic – Red Ketchup dives to the Titanic to find the next Cup of the Apocalypse and faces a lunatic Templar, is attacked by a Soviet submarine, and gets swallowed by a whale.
+Episode 14: The Hunt for Red Titanic: Red Ketchup dives to the Titanic to find the next Cup of the Apocalypse and faces a lunatic Templar, is attacked by a Soviet submarine, and gets swallowed by a whale.

-· Episode 15: The Guardian of the Ketchupalypse – Red Ketchup goes back to Toronto to retrieve the 5th Cup of the Apocalypse, but he soon discovers that the cups have a supernatural protector.
+Episode 15: The Guardian of the Ketchupalypse: Red Ketchup goes back to Toronto to retrieve the 5th Cup of the Apocalypse, but soon discovers that the cups have a supernatural protector.

-· Episode 16: Red Pops Art – While trying to steal the 6th Cup of the Apocalypse from a party at Mandy Norwal's underground art space, Red Ketchup runs afoul of a gang of subterranean mole people.
+Episode 16: Red Pops Art: While trying to steal the 6th Cup of the Apocalypse from a party at Mandy Norwal's underground art space, Red Ketchup runs afoul of a gang of subterranean mole people.

-· Episode 17: Wenceslas the Red – Red Ketchup travels back to the 13th century and enlists the help of Knight Wenceslas the Red to foil a medieval world-domination plot by Dr. K's ancestor, Septimus Maximus.
+Episode 17: Wenceslas the Red: Red Ketchup travels back to the 13th century and enlists the help of Knight Wenceslas the Red to foil a medieval world-domination plot by Dr. K's ancestor, Septimus Maximus.

-· Episode 18: The Red Ketchup Triangle – Just as Red Ketchup's search for the Seven Cups appears to be over, he finds himself trapped inside the Bermuda Triangle.
+Episode 18: The Red Ketchup Triangle: Just as Red Ketchup's search for the Seven Cups appears to be over, he finds himself trapped inside the Bermuda Triangle.

-· Episode 19: Ketchup with a Ketchup Chaser – When Sally Ketchup steals the Seven Cups of the Apocalypse, her brother Red must team up with an old friend to get them back.
+Episode 19: Ketchup with a Ketchup Chaser: When Sally Ketchup steals the Seven Cups of the Apocalypse, her brother Red must team up with an old friend to get them back.

-· Episode 20: Ketchup on Fire – Red Ketchup delivers seven cups worth of mayhem to the Templars, and finally ends the case of the Seven Cups of the Apocalypse.
+Episode 20: Ketchup on Fire: Red Ketchup delivers seven cups worth of mayhem to the Templars, and finally ends the case of the Seven Cups of the Apocalypse.